AdobeDocs/experience-platform.en/help/segmentation/home.md

 For information on building segment definitions using the API, see the tutorial on [creating audience segments using the API](./tutorials/create-a-segment.md).

- >**Note**: In the event a schema is extended, all future uploads must update newly added fields accordingly.
+>[!NOTE] In the event a schema is extended, all future uploads must update newly added fields accordingly.
 For more information on customizing Experience Data Model (XDM), visit the [Schema Editor tutorial](../xdm/tutorials/create-schema-ui.md).

 ## Evaluate segments